-If you are looking for New Year's Eve ideas for kids, these three free printable activities should have you covered!
+If you are looking for fun New Year Games for kids, these three free printable New Year's Eve activities should have you covered!
 Affiliate links are used in this post.

 RELATED: 20+ Incredibly Rewarding New Year Resolutions (Besides Losing Weight!)

-This game is great for young kids on up to adult.
+This new year game is great for young kids on up to adult.
 I call it Roll-a-Year.
 It is comprised of a printable die and printable game cards.
-I have created sets for 2015, 2016 and 2017 so far.

 Each Roll-a-Year set has a die and card page with dots, a die, and card page with digits.
 You can print just the pages you want to use.

 Prep ahead: Print the desired die and card pages.
 (They are available for free in the Lalymom Shop) Make sure you have enough card pages for all players, but you only need one die.
 Cut out the die on the external lines, fold all the internal lines and glue it together on the tabs.
 Cut out the card pages.
 Gather either a pile of coins or other small objects, like bingo markers or pom poms, and set them out on your playing surface.
 You may divide them equally if you wish to play multiple continuous rounds.

 How to play: The youngest player goes first, and play proceeds to the left.
 In turn, each player rolls the die.
 If the die shows a number, the player covers that number on the card and play proceeds to the next player.
 If the player rolls a Skip, the next player is skipped.
 If the player rolls Reverse, play continues in the opposite direction.
 If the player rolls a number already covered play proceeds to the next player as usual.